sindresorhus/eslint-plugin-unicorn/docs/rules/no-static-only-class.md

-# Forbid classes that only have static members
+# Disallow classes that only have static members

 <!-- Do not manually modify RULE_NOTICE part.
 Run: `npm run generate-rule-notices` -->
 <!-- RULE_NOTICE -->